PaimaStudios/paima-engine-docs/docs/home/0-what-is-paima-engine.md

 ### Data availability layer support

-Projects may want the blockchain used as the Data Availability (DA) layer to be different from the primary chain used for their app (either as a volition or a validium)
+Paima, by default, uses EVM both as the settlement and Data Availability (DA) layer.
+However, some games may want to separate these concerns by using a different layers for settlement and DA (either as a volition or a validium)

 To enable this, Paima will facilitate storing state machine inputs on a DA layer, significantly lowering costs for data-hungry use-cases.
 We plan to integrate Avail and Celestia for this